The Role of Self-Compassion in Achieving Personal Growth

 Practical Ways to Cultivate Self-Compassion

-There are several practical strategies that individuals can employ to cultivate self-compassion in their lives:
+There are several practical strategies that individuals can employ to cultivate self-compassion in their lives.
+Like any skill, self-compassion can be strengthened with intentional practice.
+Below are evidence-based techniques that can be integrated into daily routines.

 Practice Self-Kindness